Maniac-i/ReadMe-Generator/ReadMe.md

 ---
 ## Installation
 To install this project, clone the repository.
 Use the command line to navigate into the repository.
-Once in the repository run 'npm istall'.
+Once in the repository run `npm istall`.

 ---
 ## Usage
-Use the commandline command 'node index.js' inside the cloned repositoy.
+Use the commandline command `node index.js` inside the cloned repositoy.

 Link to video walkthrough of application : https://drive.google.com/file/d/1W1-man368rhgkzEvQtJ-of2-A0b1SI1b/view?usp=sharing